 - And more

 All truck owners need to regularly inspect and maintain their vehicles to ensure they are roadworthy each time they go out.
-Smaller companies may look for ways to increase their bottom line by cutting expense, but they cannot do this with vehicle maintenance.
+Smaller companies may look for ways to increase their bottom line by cutting expenses, but they cannot do this with vehicle maintenance.

 We also know that truck drivers can cause major crashes.
 Drivers should always have their commercial driver’s licenses and be properly trained.
 Under no circumstances should they be impaired or distracted while operating their vehicles.